Chembai: Early life

-Chembai was born to Anantha Bhagavatar and Parvati Ammal on 28 August 1896, into a Tamil Brahmin family in Perakkool Madom, adjacent to Lokanarkavu,Vatakara in Kozhikode, on Janmashtami day.
+Chembai was born to Anantha Bhagavatar and Parvati Ammal on 28 August 1896, into a Tamil Brahmin family in Perakkool Madom, adjacent to Lokanarkavu, Vatakara in Kozhikode, on Janmashtami day.
 He lived here until he was five years old when the family moved to Palakkad.

 The family's connection with classical music spans five centuries.
 Vaidyanatha Bhagavatar's father, Anantha Bhagavatar, was a violinist and singer from Chembai, near Palakkad, to whom a local Maharaja awarded the title "Ghana Chakratanam", indicating his mastery of a special closed-mouth style of singing tanam.
 At age 3, Chembai began to learn Carnatic music from his father in the customary guru-sishya tradition, and also began violin and flute training in 1912.
 Chembai is also one of 12 names of Sirkazhi, the birthplace of Saint Gnanasambandar 7th century CE in Tamil Nadu.

 Singing career

-Some of the noteworthy early events that helped shape Chembai's career include his arangetram (debut concert) in Ottapalam in 1904, performances at Vaikom and Guruvayur in 1907, his year with Kaliakudi Natesa Sastry (1909) and the accolades he received from Palghat Anantharama Bhagavatar (1911).
-Between 1913 and 1927, he performed at many different music festivals and sabhas, notably including the Madras Music Academy and the often forgotten Jagannatha Bhakta Sabha.

-In 1952 Chembai lost his voice and couldn’t chant the name of his favourite deity, Guruvayurappan.
-He prayed fervently and apparently his prayers were answered when a stranger gave treatment to his voice for 18 days in Poomallianmana in Kerala at the residence of Nilakantan Namboodripad.
-He came around and was able to sing with increased vigour.
-Since then, he donated the majority of his earnings to Guruvayoor temple.
+In 1952, Chembai reportedly lost his voice and was unable to chant the name of his favourite deity, Guruvayurappan.
+According to documented accounts, he subsequently underwent an 18-day course of Ayurvedic treatment at Pulamanthole in Kerala under the Ashtavaidya Pulamanthole Mooss tradition.
+Following the treatment, he experienced a marked improvement in his voice and resumed singing performances with renewed vigour.
+Historical accounts further state that thereafter he donated a substantial portion of his earnings to the Guruvayur Temple.